SahithiKasarapu/firstrepo/README.md

 # firstrepo
 Create repo - Updated by Sahithi Kasarapu
+//Check commit steps to create a local commit